aurangzaib-danial/discuss-party/NOTES.md

 ## Comment Feature
 - Setup backend (done)
 - Write a form based based on comment model and use nested resource for topics
+- Only allow signed_in users to launch a post request to comments create
 - List all the comments by latest